 What is Construction Bidding Software?

 Construction bidding software manages bid project data, documents and subcontractor communications during preconstruction.
-This is accomplished by commonly included functionality modules such as contact management, project calendars, proposal request management, prequalifications, RFI creation tools, and more.
+Sometimes found as a part of a larger construction management software, construction bidding features are accomplished by commonly included functionality modules such as contact management, project calendars, proposal request management, prequalifications, RFI creation tools, and more.

 Features of Construction Bidding Software

 The advantage of today’s bid management solutions is that they leverage a single, comprehensive system to provide all of the following functionality:

 Companies seeking even further functional integration have the option of selecting a construction ERP package, with bid management provided as a component of the full construction management solution.

 Tools designed to help identify bid candidates and accurately assess the quality of proposals represent cornerstone bid management system functionalities.